Have my brain tied behind my back just to make it fair.

 People who liked vampires were more spontaneous.

-Do you uh get this?
+Do you get this?

 Did I adequately set this up now that you've heard the bite?

-Do you know what this guy, the standford professor Michael Kaczynski is selling a service of his, obviously, to American companies, and he's telling that he has research that they can buy from him,
+Do you know what this guy, Stanford professor Michael Kaczynski is selling a service of his, obviously, to American companies?

-his service, and that he can filter every job applicant they have through his formulaic analysis of what people say they like on Facebook, and I guess Twitter, and from that, he can then tell the employer more information about the prospective employee than the employee will admit or own up to.
+And from that, he can then tell the employer more information about the prospective employee than the employee will admit or own up to.

-So it's another it's another little warning here that all of this stuff that you put on Facebook or Twitter or whatever social media, all of this stuff about yourself that you just vomit, that you just announced to everybody, it's now going to be used either for or against you in ways you never even dreamed.
+So it's another little warning here that all of this stuff that you put on Facebook or Twitter or whatever social media, all of this stuff about yourself that you just vomit, that you just announced to everybody, it's now going to be used either for or against you in ways you never even dreamed.

 Even down to whether or not you get hired.

-You better think about what it means if you say you like, say Jay-Z.
+You better think about what it means if you say you like, say, Jay-Z.

-No, what it's if you don't like Jay-Z, what that might tell a future employer.
+No, if you don't like Jay-Z, what that might tell a future employer if this guy is hired to analyze applicants that include you.

 No, I didn't play the bite because I'm in it, because I'm in everything.

-I could, I mean, that's not why I did it.
+I mean, that's not why I did it.

 That's good.